Trips :

 With the equivalent of 11 bucks I went out, seeking soviet monuments.
 Cars brought a lot of attention - there were mostly old Russian Lada’s.

 I didn’t have to look for long to find the searched soviet monument.
-Hammer and a sickle Hammer and sickle on national symbols.
+Hammer and sickle on national symbols.

 Summary